 Step 2 – Tape The Door

-Once your surface is completely clean, apply ScotchBlue PLATINUM Painter’s Tape on windows, glass, door knobs, deadbolt locks, etc. Basically over anything you do not want painted.
+Once your surface is completely clean, apply ScotchBlue Painter’s Tape on windows, glass, door knobs, deadbolt locks, etc. Basically over anything you do not want painted.
 Take care to apply it straight and use a putty knife to smooth and add pressure to the tape to ensure a tight seal for the paint.
 For tricky angles, ScotchBlue PLATINUM Painter’s Tape tears at perfect 90 degree angles.
 This was especially helpful around the window.

 Step 3 – Painting Your Front Door